Frasan00/hysteria-orm/README.md

     offset: 0
 });

-// Get by id requires the `id` property to exist on the model in order to work const user: User | null = await User.findOneById(5);
+// Get by ok requires a primary key to exist on the model in order to work const user: User | null = await User.findOneByPrimaryKey(5, { throwErrorOnNull: true });

 // Get One
 const otherUser: User | null = await User.findOne({